uwadonat/Ruby_Linters/README.md

 - Ruby installed on local machine.
 Please go to [this](https://www.ruby-lang.org/en/documentation/installation/) link if you need to install it.

-But before testing using RSpec you can install the gem file by running the command
+- install  different gems file needed by running the command
 ```
 $ bundle install
 ```